-3 hours per week Second Semester Offered 1962-1963 and alternate years 3 credits Tu, 7-10 EE 301 MASTER'S THESIS Department Faculty Projects involving design, construction, experimental or theoretical investigation may be approved by the graduate advisor as the basis for a thesis.
-Approved cooperative projects with industry or governmental agencies may be acceptable.
-The work will be carried on under the supervision of a designated member of the department staff.
-Prerequisite: Bachelor's degree in Electrical Engineering and matriculation for an M.S. degree.
-6 hours per week First and Second Semesters 6 credits Hours to be arranged With the permission of the department, preparation for thesis may be scheduled over one to four consecutive terms.
-Credit will be limited, however, to the six credits indicated for the subject.
-The charges for each term will be: Registration Fee-\$5.00; Thesis-\$5.00; Tuition-\$66.00.
-If use of laboratory facilities or equipment is necessary, a \$25.00 deposit must be maintained.
-EE 400 DOCTORAL THESIS AND RESEARCH Department Faculty Required of all candidates for the degree of Doctor of Engineering Science in Electrical Engineering.
-A minimum of thirty-six (36) credits is required.
-The student must register for at least six (6) credits of thesis per semester; registration for additional credits may be permitted beyond the six, with the approval of the advisor, to a maximum of twelve (12) credits per semester.
-Hours to be arranged Fees: Registration Fee-\$5.00 per semester; Thesis Fee-\$5.00 per semester; Tuition Fees-\$22.00 per credit per semester; Laboratory Deposit-\$25.00 per semester, or such additional amount as may be necessary to provide laboratory facilities and equipment.
-EE 401 DOCTORAL SEMINAR Department Faculty A seminar in which faculty or others will present summaries of advanced topics suitable for research.
-In the course students and faculty will discuss research procedures, thesis organization and content.
-Research students will present their own problems and research progress for discussion and criticism.
-Hours to be arranged No credit Required of all doctoral candidates registered for EE 400.
-Open to all students registered for EE 301.
-A seminar fee of \$22.00 per semester is required of all doctoral candidate participants.
-EE 424 SEMINAR ON ADVANCED ANTENNA THEORY Selected topics in advanced electromagnetic field theory, such as, radiation over a conducting earth, aperture type antennas, antenna pattern synthesis methods, supergain antennas, and others as determined by interests of the students.
+3 credits Tu, 7-10

+Fees: Registration Fee-\$5.00 per semester; Thesis Fee-\$5.00 per semester;

+6 credits Hours to be arranged

+Credits as designated

+EE 424 SEMINAR ON ADVANCED ANTENNA THEORY

+To be announced

+Selected topics in advanced electromagnetic field theory, such as, radiation over a conducting earth, aperture type antennas, antenna pattern synthesis methods, supergain antennas, and others as determined by interests of the students.

 Prerequisite: EE 222, Math 256, Math 274 or approximate equivalents, and permission of the Department.
-Hours to be arranged Second Semester Offered 1962-1963 and alternate years 3 credits EE 447 SEMINAR ON TRAVELING WAVE TUBES AND PARAMETRIC AMPLIFIERS Dr. LOUISELL Basic principles of traveling-wave tubes, space charge waves, backward wave oscillators, parametric amplifiers and frequency converters.
+Hours to be arranged 3 credits Second Semester Offered 1962-1963 and alternate years Th

+EE 447 SEMINAR ON TRAVELING WAVE TUBES AND PARAMETRIC AMPLIFIERS

+Dr. LOUISELL Basic principles of traveling-wave tubes, space charge waves, backward wave oscillators, parametric amplifiers and frequency converters.
 Manley-Rowe relations.
 The parametric amplifier principle is applied to electron beams (space charge wave and cyclotron wave versions), semi-conductor p-n junction diodes and ferrites.

 Prerequisite: EE 120 or equivalent and permission of the Department.

+3 hours per week First Semester

+Offered 1963-1964 and alternate years

-3 hours per week First Semester Offered 1961-1962 3 credits M, 7-10 EE 467 SEMINAR ON STATISTICAL DESIGN OF LINEAR Servomechanisms To be announced Selected topics in Advanced Servomechanism Design.
+3 credits M, 7-10

+EE 467 SEMINAR ON STATISTICAL DESIGN OF LINEAR

+To be announced SERVOMECHANISMS Selected topics in Advanced Servomechanism Design.
 Considerations when the reference input is of a random nature and when noise is present in the input and random disturbances occur at the output.
 The Weiner rms error criterion in terms of transfer functions and noise spectral density.
 Methods of minimizing the rms error.
 Recent advances in statistical design.
 Specialized topics as determined by interest of the students.

 Prerequisites: EE 263, and EE 274 or EE 276 (or approximate equivalents) and permission of the Department.
+Hours to be arranged 3 credits

+Second Semester

+-

+e.

+ŝ

+8

+1 2

+a mar

+5

+Offered 1962-1963 and alternate years

+COURSES OFFERED BY THE DEPARTMENT OF INDUSTRIAL AND MANAGEMENT ENGINEERING

+ADVANCED MANAGEMENT ENGINEERING EM 201

+Professor SIZELOVE

-Hours to be arranged Second Semester Offered 1962-1963 and alternate years 3 credits COURSES OFFERED BY THE DEPARTMENT OF INDUSTRIAL AND MANAGEMENT ENGINEERING EM 201 ADVANCED MANAGEMENT ENGINEERING Professor Sizelove A study of the principles and philosophy of scientific management as evidenced in the classical and contemporary literature; management fundaments applied to modern techniques; seminar of current management engineering problems.
+A study of the principles and philosophy of scientific management as evidenced in the classical and contemporary literature; management fundaments applied to modern techniques; seminar of current management engineering problems.

 Prerequisite: Undergraduate Industrial Management, or EM 210.

-3 hours per week Repeated Each Semester M, 7-10 1st semester W, 7-10 2nd semester EM 203 ANALYTICAL ENGINEERING STATISTICS Professors SizeLove and Mihalasky An analytical approach to basic engineering statistics, with applications drawn largely from manufacturing industries.
+3 hours per week Repeated Each Semester

+3 credits M, 7-10 1st semester W, 7-10 2nd semester

+EM 203 ANALYTICAL ENGINEERING STATISTICS

+Professor SIZELOVE An analytical approach to basic engineering statistics, with applications drawn largely from manufacturing industries.
 Emphasis is placed upon the utility of statistical inferences derived from engineering data.

 Prerequisite: Undergraduate Engineering Mathematics.
+3 hours per week Repeated Each Semester 3 credits

+W, 7-10 1st semester M. 7-10 2nd semester

+EM 204 Advanced Analytical Engineering Statistics

+Professor MIHALASKY

-3 hours per week Repeated Each Semester W, 7-10 1st semester M, 7-10 2nd semester EM 204 ADVANCED ANALYTICAL ENGINEERING STATISTICS Professor MIHALASKY A continuation of the analytical approach to engineering statistics in the areas of regression analysis, statistical inference, and design of tests.
+A continuation of the analytical approach to engineering statistics in the areas of regression analysis, statistical inference, and design of tests.
 Industrial applications to engineering tests analysis and design procedures is stressed.

 Prerequisite: EM 203.